Live-in or 24-Hour Care Allowing Elderly Adults to “Age in Place” in Their Homes

-It’s difficult to care for a loved one, especially when you work, live far away, and/or have children that require care and attention.
-And as your aging parents’ needs and demands increase, you can’t always be on call 24/7 to help them.
+Elderly care can be difficult to provide for your aging loved ones, especially when you work, live far away, and/or have children that require care and attention.
+As their needs and demands increase, you can’t always offer the 24/7 care they require at home.
 You may try to schedule regular visits from caregivers and family members to attend to their needs.
 However, a decline in physical and/or cognitive functions or a change in a situation where one parent now lives alone may prompt you to consider round-the-clock care.

 - Increased signs of bruising that indicate falls or trips

 - Wetting the bed or other “accidents” due to an inability to make it to the bathroom on their own

 - Wandering around and away from the home

 - Feeling isolated or overwhelmed caring for themselves alone